shrihareepanchal/SHL_assessment-recommendation-agent/README.md

 and deploy. `GET /health` is used as the readiness check; the assignment allows up to 2 minutes for a cold start to respond.

-## Limitations & future improvements

-- **Slot extraction is a single LLM call per turn** with a JSON-parse fallback to an empty profile.
-A structured output parser (LangChain's `PydanticOutputParser` / Gemini's native JSON mode) would remove the manual `json.loads` + cleanup step entirely.
-- **No cross-encoder re-ranking.** The current pipeline stops at bi-encoder + BM25 + metadata fusion.
-A lightweight cross-encoder re-rank of the top ~25 candidates would likely improve Recall@10 further, at the cost of latency - worth evaluating against the 30s budget.
-- **Comparison intent resolution is substring-based** (`app/services/comparison_service.py`).
-  It works well for exact/near-exact product names but won't resolve a comparison phrased entirely by category ("compare a personality test to an ability test").
-- **No caching layer.** Repeated identical queries re-run the full hybrid retrieval + LLM call.
-An in-memory LRU cache keyed on `(query_text, constraints)` would cut latency and Gemini spend for repeated evaluator runs.
-- **Single-provider LLM.** The `LLMClient` protocol supports swapping providers, but only the Gemini adapter is implemented; a second adapter (e.g. for provider fallback/failover) is future work.